-This might seem kind of basic but bear with me a minute.
 Ecommerce is essentially a digital cash register.
-The most important aspect of ecommerce is the shopping cart (not the only aspect of course).
+The most important aspect of ecommerce is the shopping cart.

 If you build a website, you’ve got a website.
 Cool.
 If you add a shopping cart to the website, you’ve got an online store.
-That is the core of ecommerce; connecting payment and fulfillment to existing websites and infrastructure.
+Ecommerce connects payment and fulfillment to existing websites.

 While the idea—selling your own service or product online—is simple enough, actually starting and running an ecommerce website is a bit more complicated.

 If you’re a content entrepreneur, there is almost certainly a book you could create related to your content.
 That might take the form of a notebook, a photo book or an art book, cookbook, calendar, workbook, guide… and honestly, the list goes on and on.
 What makes selling a book so useful is just how versatile they are.
 If you’re creating content—like online courses, DIY videos, or art—you already have content for a book.

 Books are great to earn revenue, but they also lend credibility and expertise to your brand.
 And since books are so inexpensive to produce, they serve as terrific marketing collateral.